 5.4 Use a zero-clearance insert

-This special insert helps to close up the gap left around the saw blade on the table saw.
+This special insert helps close the gap left around the saw blade on the table saw.
 It prevents tear-out and provides support for the workpiece.

 5.5 Use Clamps and Hold-downs

-Vibration is inevitable in a table saw, but you can limit its effect by ensuring a firm hold-down of the workpiece.
-Always ensure to clamp down your workpiece during dado cut; this will prevent any form of error from vibration.
+Vibration is inevitable in a table saw, but you can limit its effect by ensuring a firm workpiece hold-down.
+Always clamp down your workpiece during dado cut; this will prevent any form of error from vibration.

 5.6 Take multiple passes